How To Run a PowerShell Script? The 2 Best Methods

 3. Using CMD

-Similar to Windows PowerShell, CMD or Command Prompt is also a command-line interface available in Windows.
-If you prefer CMD more than Windows PowerShell, you can also use it to run your PowerShell scripts.
+Similar to Windows PowerShell, CMD or the Command Prompt is also a command-line interface available in Windows.
+If you prefer CMD over Windows PowerShell, you can use it to run your PowerShell scripts.
 Here’s how to run PowerShell scripts using CMD:

 1. To run scripts using the command prompt, start by opening the PowerShell executable and then passing the script path as a parameter to it.
 To do this, head to the Windows Search bar and open Command Prompt (CMD) as an administrator.